cltl/wsd-dynamic-sense-vector/diary-minh.md

 `sense_delimiter`, it will only train sense embeddings, leaving word (and context) embeddings untouched.
 It is rather hard to write automated tests to check these requirement...

+TODO:

+- Implement the C version of CBOW
+- Put some kind of warning in Skip-gram part
+- What to do with `score_sentence_cbow`?
+- How to write automated test?